 The 1950s Ireland in pictures

 An evocative collection of photographs of the customs, fashions, sporting events, everyday family and working lives, celebrity visitors, meaningful times, high days and holy days of the simpler decades in our country’s history.

 Two of Ireland’s premier photographers, The Lensmen, caught a decade of rapid change.
 Covers everything from the visits of President Kennedy and The Beatles to lifestyle, fashion and sport, as well as the start of unrest in Northern Ireland.
 It will evoke memories of a bygone age.

 The 1970s Ireland in pictures

-“Charlie is my Darling” is a Rolling Stones album, directed by Peter Whitehead and
+“Charlie is My Darling” is a Rolling Stones album, directed by Peter Whitehead and

 filmed in Ireland during the band’s tour in September and April of 1965.

-There is also a stunning 42 page Collector’s Edition hardcover book that includes 14 never seen before, and painstakingly restored exclusive photographs, including the key art, of the band from the Irish Photo Archive/Lensmen Photo Archive.
+There is also a stunning 42-page Collector’s Edition hardcover book that includes 14 never seen before, and painstakingly restored exclusive photographs, including the key art, of the band from the Irish Photo Archive/Lensmen Photo Archive.

-In our store Irish Photo Archives you can purchase pictures of the Rolling Stones
+In our store Irish Photo Archives, you can purchase pictures of the Rolling Stones

-that were taken by Lensmen agency.
+that were taken by the Lensmen agency.